gautham-eswar/latest_try/RENDER_DEPLOYMENT.md

 If you encounter build failures:

 1. Check the build logs for specific errors
-2. Ensure all dependencies are properly specified in `requirements-render.txt`
+2. Ensure all dependencies are properly specified in `requirements.txt`
 3. For packages that require compilation, try using pre-built wheels
 4. Consider using a more powerful instance if the build is timing out